Noemí Feliz

-Noemi Féliz García (born September 27, 1988 in Ponferrada, León) is a Spanish swimmer, who specialized in freestyle events.
+Noemi Féliz García (born September 27, 1988) is a Spanish swimmer, who specialized in freestyle events.
 Feliz represented Spain at the 2008 Summer Olympics in Beijing, where she competed for the women's 4 × 200 m freestyle relay, along with her fellow swimmers María Fuster, Melania Costa, and Arantxa Ramos.
 She swam on the third leg, with an individual-split time of 1:59.77, finishing seventh in the first heat and fourteenth overall to her team, for a total time of 8:00.90.